ArthurSens/kubevirt-VM-monitoring/README.md

 ## Deploy Prometheus Operator

 Once you have your k8s cluster, with minikube or any other provider, the first step will be to deploy the Prometheus Operator.
-The reason is because the KubeVirt CR, when installed on the cluster, will detect if the ServiceMonitor CR already exists.
-If it does, then it will create ServiceMonitors configured to monitor all the KubeVirt components (virt-controller, virt-api and virt-handler) out-of-the-box.
+The reason is that the KubeVirt CR, when installed on the cluster, will detect if the ServiceMonitor CR already exists.
+If it does, then it will create ServiceMonitors configured to monitor all the KubeVirt components (virt-controller, virt-api, and virt-handler) out-of-the-box.

 Although monitoring KubeVirt itself is not covered in this guide, it is a good practice to always deploy the Prometheus Operator before deploying KubeVirt :slightly_smiling_face: